sabiinsearch/learnings/MachineLearnig/README.md

 2.  _Un-Supervised learning_
 3.  _Reinforcement learning_

+For futher examples please visit the above _Practice folder_
 ## **Reinforcement learning** ##

   There are many ways for Reinforcement learning like using **_Q function_**  and **_V function_**.
 Further, to understand **Q-Learning** visit https://youtu.be/LzaWrmKL1Z4 and learn about **Deep Q-learn (DQN)** visit https://youtu.be/OYhFoMySoVs